ecohealthalliance/metaflu/notebook/2016-10-08-design_notes.md

 -  Interactive/App: (Probably) simulation is too compuationally expensive to run for easily distributed app.
 Save lots of simulations' summary data that can be explored?

+Optimization:

+Notes:
+-  Implement Cao et al 2007 without the implicit tau-leaping, just the critical variables and explicity poisson leaping.
+Interim idea may be to approximate implicit via Runge-Kutta type correction on the explicit approach.
+-  Switch the arrangement so that all matrix-specific calculations happen inside the rate and update functions.
+The algorithm should deal with a vector only
+-  As for parallelism, consider doing nsims inside the C++ code using OpenMP (but leave multiple parameterizations outside - what about initiating?
+May have to call the generation function in R?
+Initiate before simulating?)
+-  Look at the fastmvn package approach to parallel, reproducible RNG
+-  Consider an arma sparse matrix for defining actions and networks
+-  Reduction function can also occur in OpenMP, but separately
+-  Reduction functions via Xptr?